 And then the students moved in!

 Six of eight spots are filled.
 The seventh should be arriving this Summer.
+And we are looking forward to growing together over the foreseeable future!

 A little more knowledge lights the way: Master Yoda on Advanced Analytics ISE 5113